 - 100% free as it open source

 - Impressive customer support

-These are just some of its pros that you can avail out of the basic woocommerce plugin.
+These are just some of the pros that you can avail of the basic Woocommerce plugin.

 - Some of the extensions and plugins are expensive